buy-twitch-viewers/.github/profile/README.md

 Do you want to buy Twitch viewers so that you can boost your account?
 Do you have plans to be famous within a short time?
 Well, don’t search again.
 Let us make that happen by giving you what you want.
 We are the top agency for that.
 More views show that your broadcast is seen.
-It identifies that people like what they saw on your account.
+It identifies that people like what they see on your account.

 ![buy Twitch viewers cheap](https://www.digi-follower.com/en/wp-content/uploads/2023/04/Buy-Twitch-Viewers.webp)